E-Commerce Competitor Analysis: Understanding What Works

 Key Takeaways

-• Retailers conducting quarterly competitor analysis grow market share 40-50% faster (Semrush, 2024)
+• Retailers conducting quarterly competitor analysis consistently grow market share faster than those who don't

-• Most e-commerce stores leave 30-40% revenue on table by not analyzing competitor positioning, pricing, and assortment
+• Most e-commerce stores leave 30-40% revenue on table by not analysing competitor positioning, pricing, and assortment

 • Traffic source analysis reveals which channels convert best for your product category